Mongolian Horse: The Complete Equine Breed Guide

 Przewalski's Horse

 The domestication of Mongol Horses happened progressively throughout Asia.
 Domesticated Mongolians could always mate with wild horses in Asia.
 This varied gene pool is why it can be difficult to distinguish from Przewalski's Horse.
+Mongolian Horses were considered descendants of Przewalski's Horse, an ancient breed that is rare but still survives today.
+However, in 2011, genetic testing proved that Tarpans are the ancestors of Mongol Horses and not Przewalski's Horses.

 People sometimes refer to Przewalski's Horse as the Mongolian Wild Horse.
 The breed we've been discussing is the domesticated Mongolian.
 The genetic split between Przewalski's Horses and Tarpans (the Mongol's ancestors) happened 120,000– 240,000 years ago.

 Unlike many modern horse breeds, Mongolians have a high genetic diversity with little help from people's breeding efforts.
-Other horse breeds are artificially selected for their size, strength, or aesthetic.
+Other horse breeds are artificially selected for size, strength, or aesthetics.
 Mongol Horses prove that if something isn't broken, there's no need to fix it.
+The Mongolian Horse was eventually brought to Europe and other countries, but it remains tied to the culture of its native country.
+Present-day nomads in Mongolia possess 3 million animals (more than the country's population), many of which are Mongol steeds!

 How To Care for a Mongolian Horse

 Mongol steeds can withstand harsh circumstances.
 In Mongolia, people use them as riding horses or on the farm.
 The rest of the time, they roam free, finding food and water for themselves.
+Even though Mongol Horses live in such tough conditions, many horses live to 20-40 years old.
+This means that the horse could do well without a great deal of maintenance.

+Generations of foraging without supervision have made the Mongol incredibly self-sufficient.
+They are also accustomed to strenuous work or exercise.
+Though these horses are hard to acquire, you should regularly give your Mongol access to a wide-open space.
 Besides riding, people also use Mongolian Horses for their milk.
 In Mongolia, mares are milked six times a day (about every two hours) during the summer months.
 If you purchase a mare who is used to this milking schedule, you will have to continue monitoring the animal's lactation to avoid discomfort.

 Mongolian Horse Training

-Racing is one of the "three manly arts" in Mongolia.
-Archery and wrestling are the other two of these three arts.
+Racing is one of Mongolia's "three manly arts."
+Archery and wrestling are the other two.
 Some of the best racehorses in the world are Mongol Horses, but they aren't suited to structured racing events like the Kentucky Derby.
+Since Mongolian Horses are often wild and sometimes even feral, the best way to train your steed is by riding them over challenging terrain.

-The best terrain for these equines is rocky and flat, though each type of steed (desert, mountain, steppe, Darkhad) has its own specialties.
+The Mongol Derby is a highly long race in which riders must travel roughly 8 hours daily for ten days.
+Fortunately, riders swap horses every 25 miles.
+The best terrain for these equines is rocky and flat, though each type of steed (desert, mountain, steppe, Darkhad) has its specialties.
 These horses have incredibly sturdy feet.
 With a feral Mongol, the only concern with long periods of riding is the horse's temperament.

 Nutrition and Feeding for a Mongolian Horse

 Generally, horses should eat 2% of their body weight in roughage (like hay or chaff) daily.
-However, the Mongol Horse is accustomed to finding its own food.
-It is rare to see a Mongol Horse anywhere but out on wide swathes of land, so you should not purchase one of these steeds if they can't openly graze.
+However, the Mongol Horse is accustomed to finding its food.
+It is rare to see a Mongol Horse anywhere but out on vast swathes of land, so you should not purchase one of these steeds if they can't openly graze.

 Coat Color and Grooming

-Hose off your Mongolian after training to reduce the number of flies attracted to its sweat.
+The Mongolian Horse's coat can be white, dun, bay, black, or grey.
+Different regions of Mongolia have their color preferences.
+Since these horses live in open plains for much of their lives, they don't require the same grooming as other breeds.
+Hose off your Mongolian after training to reduce the flies attracted to its sweat.
 Check its hooves for dirt, rocks, and signs of infection.
-Use a mane and tail brush to keep its luscious locks from getting tangles, and a body brush along its sides and back.
+Use a mane and tail brush to keep its luscious locks from tangling and a body brush along its sides and back.

 Mongolian Horse Health Problems